mhaseebtariq/doppel-speller/README.md

 * **Pre-requisites**:
     - Install [Docker](https://docs.docker.com/install/) (tested on engine v3.7)
     - Install `make`:
-        - Windows: Install [Cygwin](https://www.cygwin.com/setup-x86_64.exe) - While on the screen that lets you select packages to install, find `make` and select it!
+        - Windows: Install [Cygwin](https://www.cygwin.com/setup-x86_64.exe) [while on the screen that lets you select packages to install, find `make` and select it]
         - Debian: `apt-get install build-essential`
         - RHEL: `yum install make`
         - macOS: Xcode `xcode-select --install` | or using Homebrew `brew install make`
 * Check [cli.py](./doppelspeller/cli.py) and [Makefile](./Makefile) for cli definitions
 * `make --always-make build` - to build and prepare the Docket container for running the project
-* `make update-docker` - to update the project on the Docker container
+* `make update-docker` - to update the project setup on the Docker container
 * `make stage-example-data-set` - to copy the "example" data set files to the Docker container

-## Main CLIs (run in order)
+## Explanation

+Run the following cli's in order:

 #### `make generate-lsh-forest`
 Alias of `generate_lsh_forest` in [cli.py](./doppelspeller/cli.py)
 * Given the "truth" database (see `GROUND_TRUTH_FILE` in [settings.py](./doppelspeller/settings.py)):